sofiiir/eds214-chemistry-of-stream-water-loquillo-mountains/README.md

 This function was then called by the moving average calculation script.
 The moving average calculation groups by site, calculates the 9 week moving average, and selects only necessary columns for each graph.
 The R scripts containing the function and calculations can be found in the R folder.

+##Outputs
+All of the resulting dataframes from the analysis have been provided in the output folder.
+This folder has a compiled data file as well as files for moving averages of all of the tested nutrients.

+The final figure is stored in the figs folder.

 ## Supporting Code
 Code cleaning data, initializing an environment, and plotting the data can also be found in the R folder.